 - Maintain a professional and well-rounded presence on social media -- in particular, craft a well-written Linked In profile, and then utilize Facebook and Instagram to stay top-of-mind in your personal/professional network.

 - Consider applying to services that offer virtual assistance/virtual tasking.
 One of my colleagues has built a steady business as a provider in Fiverr, for example.
 For me, my business has grown mainly through word of mouth.
-I also received an opportunity to get connected with Worxbee.
-They regularly add qualified assistants to their pipeline to be ready for work.
+I also worked for a time with Worxbee.
+They regularly add qualified assistants to their pipeline to be ready for work, and you may find that a good place to apply.

-While I don't officially coach potential VAs, I am willing to discuss this topic via a Personal Growth Conversation, where I will try to answer your questions and you will be asked to Give What You Can in exchange.
-I highly recommend that you do some reading and research first, and I will look to see if you have a web presence such as an up-to-date profile on Linked In before I will accept a booking on this topic.
-You might find it interesting that I rarely hear from people after directing them to this page.
-I hope that means they have found the information they need.
-However, I feel that a successful VA will be disciplined about web presence, research, and commitment to being a business owner.
-If these suggestions are not of interest to you at the beginning, it is likely you will find it difficult to create and maintain a successful career as a virtual assistant.
+While I don't officially coach potential VAs, I am willing to discuss this topic via a coaching conversation where I will try to answer your questions and you will be asked to Give What You Can in exchange.
+Before booking a session, I require that an individual have an up-to-date profile on Linked In and has read at least one book on the topic of virtual assisting.
+After that, we can discuss any further questions you may have.
+While this may feel like a challenging approach, it is intentional.
+I feel that a successful VA will be disciplined about web presence, research, and commitment to being a business owner.
+If these suggestions are not of interest to you at the beginning, it is likely you will find it difficult to create and maintain a successful business as a virtual assistant.
+If you have already established a Linked In presence and have done some reading on the topic, feel free to book a session with me here.

 I wish you well on your research and career journey!